wtre/iBMSC/README.md

 * Added keyboard shortcuts for previewing and replacing keysounds in the Sounds List (Spacebar to preview, enter to replace).
 * Added "Select Section" (Ctrl+R).
 * Added color overriding options (Shift+F12).
+* Revised shortcuts for grid division values:
+  * Period now increases the division value, and comma now decreases the division value.
+  * Hold Ctrl for incremental value change
+  * Hold Shift for x3 multiplier or divisor
+  * Hold Alt to change the sub value
+  * For example, Shift+Alt+Comma = divide the sub value by 3 (rounded)
+* Added shortcut for scrolling through #WAV selection (Shift+Scroll).

 ## New dialog/option boxes